 You can read the fruit of my research that has led me to my 7 investing principles.

 If you are curious to know what my portfolio looks like, here are my holdings in detail.

 RETIRE YOUNG.
 When I launched my first blog in 2006 with my best friend and partner in my online company, our goal was to become millionaires at the age of 35.
 This means that in 2016, I want to worth $1M.
 This didn’t happen, unfortunately.
 However, something even better did.
 At the age of 35, I reached financial independence and retired from the corporate world.
 As I value time spent with my family and friends as well as more life experiences than can be had just working for a big corporation, I decided to change my life to reach financial independence at a really young age to see where it will lead me.

 LEARN ANOTHER LANGUAGE.
 Among my personal goals, I want to learn Spanish.
 I’m already pretty good in both French and English and I acquired basic Spanish skills during my trip in Central America.
 I now want to improve those skills.

 STAY FIT.
 I want to be an example of health and wealth to my children.
 Therefore, I must keep working hard to show them that it’s possible to grow older and stay fit.
 I currently work out 4 times a week, running roughly 25K/week and lifting weights.
 On October 1st 2017, I ran my first half-marathon!

 HELP.
 I believe that those who are blessed by life but return the favor back.
 This is why I want to help as many people as I can.
 This blog is a good example.
 It is true that I earn income from my websites, but I think I help more people investing and educating them than just making money.

 Countries I’ve Visited so Far…

-My next travelling project for 2018 or 2019 will be either Asia or Italy – Greece.
+My next travelling project for 2019 will be probably be Asia.